ShootingStar91/Javachess/documentation/architecture.md

 ![Architecture](https://github.com/ShootingStar91/Javachess/blob/master/documentation/packagediagram.png)

-Main-class is here omitted, since it's only purpose is to launch UserInterface-class.
+Main-class (and main-package) exists also but is omitted here, since it's only purpose is to launch UserInterface-class.
 It has its own package, "main".

 Packages explained:
-+ **ui** is responsible for showing user interface and telling game-class what input user has given.
++ **userinterface** is responsible for showing user interface and telling game-class what input user has given.
 This all happens in UserInterface-class.
 + **game** has the game logic classes and enums, which are:
   + **Game** which handles the main logic of the chess game.
 It changes turns and saves each board on every turn to memory.
 It uses the Board-class to remember where the pieces are and interacts with it to generate all potential moves on each turn.
   + **Board** represents the chessboard with its pieces.
 It also saves variables that tell if the kings or rooks have been moved, which will prevent castling.
 It provides different methods for the Game-class to use in generating moves and checking if the game is in checkmate or not.